-Insurance companies want you to wait, because they could be back in a couple months to buy another roof.
-In reality it’s a rare occasion for large damaging hail to come through and hit the exact same area twice in one year.
+Insurance companies want you to wait because they could be back in a couple of months to buy another roof.
+In reality, it’s a rare occasion for large damaging hail to come through and hit the exact same area twice in one year.

 Most homeowners go years or even decades between storms that cause hail damage.

 Also, a new roof will hold up much better than an old one.
 In some of our storm markets, we provide free upgrades to class 4, impact-resistant shingle designed to withstand large hail strikes, up to 2 inches.

 You are rolling the dice a little, but even if you have to get it replaced a month later from another hail storm, it won’t’ cost you anything out of pocket.
 The insurance company does not hold back deprecation since the roof is brand new and unless you have a really high deductible, you will likely be able to get the roof fixed on round two with no out-of-pocket cost.